UniMath/agda-unimath/src/category-theory/nonunital-precategories.lagda.md

 ### The predicate of being unital on nonunital precategories

-Suppose `e e' : (x : A) → hom-set x x` are both right and left units with regard to composition.
-It is enough to show that `e = e'` since the right and left unit laws are propositions (because all hom-types are sets).
-By function extensionality, it is enough to show that `e x = e' x` for all `x : A`.
-But by the unit laws we have the following chain of equalities:
-`e x = (e' x) ∘ (e x) = e' x.`
+To show that unitality is a proposition, suppose `e e' : (x : A) → hom-set x x` are both right and left units with regard to composition.
+It is enough to show that `e ＝ e'` since the right and left unit laws are propositions (because all hom-types are sets).
+By function extensionality, it is enough to show that `e x ＝ e' x` for all `x : A`.
+But by the unit laws we have the following chain of equalities: `e x ＝ (e' x) ∘ (e x) ＝ e' x.`

 ```agda
 module _